On the arithmetic of a family of superelliptic curves: Introduction

 \subsection{Roadmap to this article.}

 The paper is organized as follows.
-In Section~\ref{sec:geometry}, we study the geometry of $C$ and use work in~\cite{Dokchitser2018} to compute the minimal regular proper simple normal crossings model of our curves.
+In Section~\ref{sec:geometry}, we study the geometry of $C$ and use~\cite{Dokchitser2018} to compute the minimal regular proper simple normal crossings model of our curves.
 This model is used to compute the reduction types, Tamagawa numbers, and Faltings height of these curves.
 We also prove Theorem~\ref{thm:simplicity} on the simplicity of $J$ in Section~\ref{sec:geometry}.
 In Section ~\ref{sec:gausssums}, we recall classical results on Gauss sums which will be used in the computation of the $L$-function.
 In Section~\ref{sec:Lfunction}, we give an explicit computation for the $L$-function of the Jacobian in terms of the valuations of some associated Gauss sums.
-In Section 5, we prove that our Jacobians satisfy BSD.
+In Section~\ref{sec:Cohomological.Lfunction}, we provide a second computation of the $L$-function of the Jacobian, this time using the geometry of the minimal proper regular SNC model $\mathcal{S}$ of $C$, confirming our computation in the previous section.
 In Section~\ref{sec:rank}, we use $p$-adic valuations of Gauss sums to prove estimates on $\rank J(K)$ in Theorems~\ref{thm:rankzero} and ~\ref{thm:analytic-rank-lower-bounds}.
 In Section~\ref{sec:specialvalue} we prove our asymptotic formula for $L^*(J)$ in Theorem~\ref{thm:specialvalue} and our analogue of Brauer--Siegel in Corollary~\ref{cor:brauersiegel}.
 Finally, in Section~\ref{sec:sha}, we prove Theorem~\ref{thm:largesha} giving infinitely many families of simple abelian varieties with unbounded $\Sh(J)$ as $q$ varies.